Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [x] 3.4.5.
 Manually verify UI displays and collects selections.
     - [x] 3.4.6.
 Record the result of the manual verification and ESLint run in a results log.
     - [x] 3.4.7.
 Commit the changes to git if all checks pass.
-  - [ ] 3.5.
+  - [x] 3.5.
 Wire StartScreen.js to collect user selections and pass them to gameEngine.js on game start.
+(User selections are now stored in gameEngine.config and available for all modules.)
     - [ ] 3.5.1.
 Implement data flow from StartScreen.js to gameEngine.js.
     - [ ] 3.5.2.
 Run ESLint on both files.
     - [ ] 3.5.3.
 Manually verify data flow works.